Last updated on October 2nd, 2023 at 04:09 pm

 9] The diagram shows a ray of white light being dispersed by a triangular glass prism.

-(i) On the diagram label the two colours at the top and bottom of the spectrum.
+(i) On the diagram label the two colors at the top and bottom of the spectrum.

 (ii) Explain, in detail, how this spectrum is produced by the prism.
 In this question, you will be assessed on your written communication skills including the use of specialist science terms.